When a car insurance claim is denied, it is not necessary to give up the claim and stop negotiating with the insurance company.

-There are a certain percentage of accident victims who do not pursue their denied claims; this turns out to be profitable for the insurance company.
-When you file an appeal with the help of a lawyer, the insurance company now knows that you are represented by an experienced attorney and you case will be taken seriously.
+There is a certain percentage of accident victims who do not pursue their denied claims; this turns out to be profitable for the insurance company.
+When you file an appeal with the help of a lawyer, the insurance company now knows that you are represented by an experienced attorney and your case will be taken seriously.

 It is best to consult an experienced St. Louis car accident attorney to get help in seeking the claim.
 Call The Hoffmann Law Firm, L.L.C. at (314) 361-4242 to request a free case evaluation.